 If you're unsure if something constitutes an emergency, ask these questions:

-If you answer “yes” to more than one of these questions, you should feel comfortable using money from your emergency fund.
+If you answer “yes” to any one of these questions, you may feel comfortable using money from your emergency fund.
 Just remember to replenish it once the crisis has passed, and you have the means to start building it up again.

 The Bottom Line